M.Arch II, Harvard Graduate School of Design

 B.Arch, Cooper Union School of Architecture

 Lior Galili is an artist, architect, urban researcher, and educator whose work explores the politics of space in relation to aesthetics, media, and radical imagination.

 Her academic experience includes teaching at Cornell AAP, The Azrieli School of Architecture and Urbanism at Carleton University, The Technion– Israel Institute of Technology, Syracuse University SoA, The Spitzer School of Architecture at City College, and, serving as a teaching assistant at Harvard GSD.
 Galili often participates as an invited juror in a variety of architecture programs including Princeton SoA, Columbia GSAPP, Harvard GSD, The Cooper Union, Rice SoA and others.
 Her professional experience includes working for several NYC firms including the offices of DMA + Shigeru Ban Architects and Michael Sorkin's Terreform—Center for Advanced Urban Research.

 Galili is the recipient of the Harvard REAI Research Grant; the Allen D. and Marion L. Rubin Award and the Menschel Fellowship Grant.
 Her art, design and theoretical work has been published and exhibited in NYC, Boston, Los Angeles, Syracuse, London and Jerusalem.

-She holds a Master's degree in Architecture from the Harvard Graduate School of Design and a B.Arch. degree from the Cooper Union School of Architecture.
+She holds a post professional (M.Arch II) degree in Architecture from the Harvard Graduate School of Design and a B.Arch degree from the Cooper Union School of Architecture.